 Set Waste Reduction Targets

 You need to set waste reduction targets in order to properly configure a sustainable, solid waste management plan in Morris County.
-NJ waste collection services specialize in helping Morris County consumers reduce their waste levels.
+NJ waste collection services specialize in helping residents reduce their waste levels.
 Whether it be through dumpster rental, commercial compaction services, or residential curbside pickup, waste management companies can help you drastically reduce trash levels on your Morris County property.
 Set a specific, measurable target for each waste type.
-For example, target to reduce recyclable waste by 10%, solid waste by 20%, and hazardous waste by 30%.
+For example, target to reduce recyclable waste by 10% and solid waste by 20%.
 In order to implement your Morris County waste management plan, you need to set waste reduction targets.

 Select A Waste Management Provider

-With the underlying scope of your waste management plan determined, you next need to select a junk removal company to collect your trash.
+With the underlying scope of your waste management plan determined, you next need to select a disposal company to collect your trash.
 While there are alternate methods to dispose of your trash, a licensed waste disposal company is one of the most efficient, cost-effective, and sustainable options available.
-These companies offer scheduled curbside pickup collection, dumpster container services, commercial compactor rental, special waste solutions, and organics disposal services to effectively manage Morris County waste.
+These companies offer scheduled curbside pickup collection, dumpster container services and commercial compactor rental.
+You can also receive special waste solutions and organics disposal services to effectively manage Morris County waste.
 No matter your property type, or size of your waste stream, there are reputable waste management services in Morris County NJ to help you develop your plan.